Founder compensation is a tricky topic.

 Until then, you are using every available source of funding to fuel company growth.

-Founder compensation VS Company resources
+Founder compensation vs. company resources

 Salaries are the biggest cash burn for a startup.